What is the average salary for Radiology Technician?

 Medical and diagnostic laboratories were the highest payers, offering a $55,210 median annual wage.

-Median annual wages in the federal executive branch, general surgical and medical hospitals, and outpatient care centers were each over $50,000.
+Median annual wages in the federal executive branch, general surgical and medical hospitals, and outpatient care centres were each over $50,000.

 Radiology Technician Job Outlook